It's hard to believe that not every leader is a good communicator.

 With this definition, it's easy to see how a leader's body language can impact a workplace culture and even subjugate people.

 Leaders have to be aware of their blind spots and micro-expressions.
 Employees will notice everything about a leader, because they are always looking for information.
 And if there is an absence of information or a vacuum, employees will fill in the gaps.

-“Leadership is about great communication, that movement of information, and so it always has to be positive,” explains Nick.
-“That doesn’t mean it always has to be good news, but it should be a positive exchange, regardless of the message.”
+"Leadership is about great communication, that movement of information, and that always has to be positive," explains Nick.
+"That doesn't mean it always has to be good news, but it should be a positive exchange, regardless of the message."